 What is Your

 Now that fall has arrived with lower temperatures and fewer pesky mosquitoes, camping season is peaking along with fall color in Door County.
 Now is the time to grab the tent, sleeping bags, and s’mores fixings and set off for a state park or one of the private campgrounds scattered up and down the peninsula and Washington Island.
-Click the video below to get a 360-degree view of what fall looks like here in Door County.

 Costs for reservations vary, depending on the amenities offered.
 Standard campgrounds can include as little as a bathroom building and as much as a pool, game room, and basketball courts.
 What is your camping style—minimal or amenity-laden?
 You can find it all in Door County.
 Read on to see what options best suit your style!